PhD in French and Comparative Literature, degree requirements

 How to determine a field?
 Fields can be constituted according to historical time periods, literary movements, author, geography, or genre.
 Working with their main advisor, students constitute a list of works that have a fairly broad coverage.
 It is important to keep in mind that the orals are, at least in part, an occasion to engage with some of the key texts of a given period, topic or nation, even if in their dissertation, students end up focusing on less canonical works.

-Within six months of the Orals date, students submit a dissertation prospectus for approval by three faculty members.
+Within six months of the Orals date, and before the end of the eighth semester of registration, students submit a dissertation prospectus for approval by three faculty members.
 The prospectus should be approximately 10 pages long, should include a presentation of the need and relevance of the subject, a brief survey of the extant criticism on the subject, a description of their approach and methodology, an outline of the projected chapters and a bibliography and a tentative schedule for completion.
 When the prospectus has been put together, the student and the faculty committee will meet to discuss the dissertation project.
 Once their prospectus has been approved by their faculty advisors, students file the prospectus with the Department.
 They should consult with the graduate coordinator, Benita Dace, about filing the prospectus.

 Once the prospectus has been defended and accepted by the committee, students pursuing a concentration in Comparative Literature and Society will submit it to ICLS according to ICLS regulations.